Pat992/sigma-bot/README.md

 ### Language selection

-Allows you to choose the voice, will use **english** if you press enter without any text.
+Allows you to choose the language, will use **english** if you press enter without any text.

 ### Character selection